-Michael Newberg is a segment producer of CNBC's 5 p.m.
+Michael Newberg is a field producer for CNBC's Los Angeles bureau.
+Previously, Mike worked as a segment producer of CNBC's 5 p.m.
 ET show, "Fast Money."
-Previously, Mike worked at MSNBC's "The Ed Show," and on NBC News' 2012 election coverage team.
+Before joining CNBC, Mike worked at MSNBC's "The Ed Show," and on NBC News' 2012 election coverage team.
 Mike is a graduate of NBC's Page Program, where he worked on "Saturday Night Live" and at CNBC.
 He graduated from Colgate University and is a native of Buffalo, N.Y.
 You can follow him on Twitter: @MikeNewberg.

 Courtney Reagan is CNBC's Retail Reporter.

 Tom is a Senior Editor and Assignment Desk Manager for CNBC TV.
 He also writes about the business of beer for CNBC.com.

 Stephanie Landsman is one of the producers of "Fast Money."

 While Americans await the first solar eclipse since 1991, brands are looking to cash in on the phenomenon.

 Stemming from the success of Cat & Jack, Target is rolling out a sensory-friendly selection for kids with processing sensitivities.